longhorn/website/content/docs/1.4.0/references/settings.md

 #### Engine to Replica Timeout
 > Default: `8`

 The value in seconds specifies the timeout of the engine to the replica(s), and the value should be between 8 to 30 seconds.
-The default value is 8 seconds.

 #### Support Bundle Manager Image